 For acne-prone skin, you want to use 0-2 comedogenic rating oils.
 Anything above that increases the chances of breakouts.

-Keep in mind, this is more like a guideline, and finally, whether an oil suits you or not will depend on many factors like your skin, genes, your location, health.
+Keep in mind, this is more like a guideline, and finally, whether an oil suits you or not will depend on many factors like your skin, genes, your location, health, lifestyle, and other variables.

 What is linoleic acid?